Fitness Test

 2. The 2 Minute Push-Up Challenge (Upper Body Strength)

 Next, it’s time to get down on the ground for good, old-fashioned push-ups.
 No fit test exists without these.
 You don’t need to bring your chest to the floor.
 It counts as “one” when your elbows are at a 90-degree angle.
 These push-ups should be done on your toes.
-Set a timer for 2 minutes and get to work.

 - An advanced athlete should be able to do over 50 push-ups in 2 minutes